Family Link Disclosure for Parents of Children under 13 (or applicable age in your country)

 Your child will be able to share information, including photos, videos, audio, and location, publicly and with others, when signed in with their Google Account.
-When your child shares information publicly, it may be indexable by search engines like Google Search.
+When your child shares information publicly, it may be accessible through search engines like Google Search.

 Information Google Shares

 Information we collect may be shared outside of Google in limited circumstances.
-We do not share personal information with companies, organizations, and individuals outside of Google unless one of the following circumstances applies:
+We do not share personal information with companies, organizations, and individuals outside of Google except in the following cases:

-We will share personal information with companies, organizations or individuals outside of Google with consent (as applicable).
+We will share personal information outside of Google with consent (as applicable).

 With your family group

 Your child’s information, including their name, photo, email address, and Play purchases, may be shared with members of your family group on Google.